a-z-listing/a-z-listing/readme.txt

 == Frequently Asked Questions ==

+= Why is the list layout completely broken? =

+If you are using a page-builder such as WPBakery or Elementor you need to ensure that you put the shortcode into a normal text area.
+Placing the shortcode into a preformatted text area will add `<pre>` tags around the listing output.
+These extra tags break the layout considerably.

+= Why is my list in a single column? =

+The list of items under each letter heading needs to have at least 11 items for a second column to be created.
+Once you hit the magic 11 items, the list will break into two columns with 6 items in the first column and 5 items in the second.
+When you get to 21 items a third column will be added if there is room on your page; and so-on up to a maximum of 15 columns if there is enough space, though it is unexpected that any webpage be wide enough for more than a few columns to fit.
+The columns will fill-up evenly once you have more than one column on the page.

 = How do I show posts of a different post-type (not pages) or multiple post-types (e.g. posts AND pages) =

 This can be achieved using the shortcode or PHP.
 In these examples the generic phrase `post-type-slug` is used to describe the concept.
 The default post types provided by WordPress are called "Posts" and "Pages".
 Their slugs are `post` and `page` respectively.
 You need to use these names in place of the examples (i.e. `your-post-type-slug`, `type1-slug`, and `type1-slug`).